shitpy/shitpy/README.md

 >>> a + b
 ```

-or you can also try
+or you could also try

 ```
 >>> import shitpy as shit